Review of The Wave – Muddy goes surfing

 Next we picked up our RipCurl wetsuits from the kiosk – hire of them and a board is included – and prized ourselves into them in the outdoor changing rooms which have lockers for your gear.

-During the current Covid rules groups are taught in reduced pods of five – making it a great and super safe way to have fun.
-Our group – me, my two sons, their friend and my husband – were then guided through a half hour safety briefing followed by a lesson on dry land.
+The beginners surf lesson in the ‘bay’ is taught in pods of eight usually.
+And our group – me, my two sons, their friend and my husband – were first guided through a half hour safety briefing followed by a lesson on dry land.

 By the end of the crash course I’d semi-mastered two ways of jumping up, many things not to do, some great timing tips, how to signal distress (likely) and how to dismount with an iota of grace (unlikely).